rolinmb/go-matrix/README.md

 compile and run: cd src && go build -o main && ./main

-TODO: write tests for QR-Algorithm (finding eigenvals/eigenvectors)
+TODO:
+  - change functions and tests to use pointers to [][]float64 and Matrix